| Plato“We

 the world of the senses (the cave) and the world of Ideas (the world outside the cave), and the philosopher’s

+role as mediator between the two.
 For Plato philosophy was not mere talk or introspection; it

 is the suspension of customary beliefs and opinions and the questioning of